Cambrian College

-Cambrian College is a college of applied arts and technology in Greater Sudbury, Ontario, Canada.
-Established in 1967, and funded by the province of Ontario, Cambrian has campuses in Sudbury, Espanola and Little Current.
+Cambrian College, established in 1967, is a college of applied arts and technology in Greater Sudbury, Ontario, Canada, partnered with private Hanson College of Business, Health and Technology in Brampton and Toronto.
+It is attended primarily by international students.

-Cambrian works in partnership with school boards, training institutes, universities, and other institutions.

 History

-Cambrian College was founded as a trade school in 1967, during the formation of Ontario's college system.
+Cambrian College was founded as a trade school in 1967, during the formation of Ontario's college s ystem.
 It was originally established with campuses in Sudbury, North Bay and Sault Ste.
 Marie; the North Bay and Sault campuses became the independent Canadore College and Sault College in 1972 and 1973, respectively.